Empirical Bayes in Bayesian learning: understanding a common practice: Introduction

-Furthermore, in Section \ref{sec:merging}, we give higher order merging results.
-We prove that, when $\sup_\lambda \pi_\lambda(\theta_0) < \infty$ and strong merging holds, the EB posterior is a higher order approximation to the oracle Bayesian posterior, within the given class of priors (Proposition \ref{prop:TVpost_gen}).
-As a by-product, this implies that the EB posterior is a faster approximation of the oracle $\pi_{\lambda^*}(\cdot \mid y_{1:n})$ than Bernstein-von Mises Gaussian approximations, and might be exploited, e.g., in computations of approximate credible regions.
-Results are also provided for predictive densities (Proposition \ref{prop: pred}).
-Examples and extensions to sparse regression and in finite mixture models are provided in Section \ref{sec:examples}.
-We conclude with a final discussion in Section \ref{sec:final}.
-Proofs and technical details for the examples are deferred to the supplementary material document, also containing some additional theoretical results on MMLE and further background on overfitted mixture models.
+On this basis, in Section \ref{sec:merging} we give higher-order merging results.
+We prove that, when $\sup_\lambda \pi_\lambda(\theta_0) < \infty$ and strong merging holds, the EB posterior distribution is a higher order approximation to the {oracle-Bayes} posterior within the given class of priors (Proposition\ref{prop:TVpost_gen}).
+As a by-product, this implies that the EB posterior is a faster approximation of the oracle $\pi_{\lambda^*(\theta_0)}(\,\cdot \, |\, y)$ than Bernstein-von Mises Gaussian approximation, and might be exploited, for instance, to compute approximate credible regions.
+We also prove results for predictive densities (Proposition \ref{prop: pred}).
+Examples and extensions are provided in Section \ref{sec:examples}, with a final discussion in Section \ref{sec:final}.
+Proofs and technical details are deferred to the Supplement, which also contains additional theoretical results on MMLE, further background on overfitted mixture models, and additional examples and numerical illustrations.